 - 2.1 The council typically receives its income in cash (e.g. from taxes and grants) before it pays for its expenditure in cash (e.g. through payroll and invoices).
 It also holds reserves for future expenditure and collects local taxes on behalf of other local authorities.
 These activities, plus the timing of borrowing decisions, lead to a cash surplus which is invested in accordance with guidance from the Chartered Institute of Public Finance and Accountancy.
-The balance of treasury management investments is expected to average £20m during the 2019/20 financial year. - 2.2 Contribution: The contribution that these investments make to the council's objectives is to support effective treasury management activities. - 2.3 Further details: Full details of the council's policies and its plan for 2019/20 for treasury management investments are covered in a separate document, the treasury management strategy, available here.
+The balance of treasury management investments is expected to average £9.7 million during the 2020/21 financial year. - 2.2 Contribution: The contribution that these investments make to the council's objectives is to support effective treasury management activities. - 2.3 Further details: Full details of the council's policies and its plan for 2020/21 for treasury management investments are covered in a separate document, the treasury management strategy.